nashvillefcc/data-viz/README.md

 See the [task board](https://github.com/nashvillefcc/data-viz/projects/1) for a list of proposed features and known issues.

+## State management

+State is managed using React hooks selectedLibrary and selectedChartType in /Layout/index.js are currently the most shared state

+Prop drilling is used to pass state down.
+This is a good opportunity to use another type of state management such and React.Context

 ## Contributing

 When contributing to this repository, please first discuss the change you wish to make with the